pmorelli92/bunnify/README.md

 - `go.opentelemetry.io/otel`: Handles the injection and extraction of the traces on the events.
 - `github.com/prometheus/client_golang`: Used in order to export metrics to Prometheus.

 **Outbox publisher:** There is a submodule that you can refer with `go get github.com/pmorelli92/bunnify/outbox`.
 This publisher is wrapping the default bunnify publisher and stores all events in a database table which will be looped in an async way to be published to AMQP.
-You can [read more here](./outbox/README.md)
+You can read more [here].(./outbox/README.md)

 ## Motivation